 After discovering the negative impact of mass production first hand, I took on board what I had learned and wanted to try and bring a sustainable brand to market.
-When my first accessories line, which focused on recycling and social impact and was sold at Anthropologie, didn't take off, I was eager to put what I had learned to good use in my next venture.
+When my first accessories line, which focused on recycling and social impact and was sold at Anthropologie, didn’t take off, I was eager to put what I had learned to good use in my next venture.
 At the same time, a friend of mine was doing some work with garment factory audits in Cambodia and suggested I come and visit some of the many non-profit organisations working there.
-That's how I met the first family who recycle exploded bombs to make jewellery.
+That’s how I met the first family who recycles exploded bombs to make jewellery.

 The idea that you can turn adversity into something beautiful is a concept that crosses cultures and languages.
 I discovered that the ERW’s (exploded remnants of war) happened to be brass and that makes them great for jewellery design.
-I became inspired by the idea of repurposing them into something beautiful.
+Inspired by the idea of repurposing them into something beautiful.
 I think that providing jobs and reviving a cultural vocation at the same time are strong pillars to build a meaningful business.

 There’s a lot that goes into the design process.
 Can you describe what happens behind the scenes?

-Can you explain more about the impact your brand has on the community you work with in Cambodia?
+Can you explain more about the impact your brand has on the community you work within Cambodia?

 It’s always been a priority to provide an increasing amount of jobs for young adults.
 Aside from that, Emi & Eve shares a house with sister charity Domlai Mon, a tailoring cooperative whose members live with HIV.
 They are mostly single mums who do piece work making accessories.
 We’ve helped this cooperative officially register so that they can take part in subsidised sales activities and have a shot at growing the business.
 The founder, Meimei, is also part of our staff as country coordinator.
 You can read more about our joint story here.